 Other bed-room producers that have recently upgraded to the HS5’s commented on the lack of bass frequency ranges and possibly needing to add a subwoofer to their setup.

-The majority of reviews online report a great true sound, perfect for small studio environments and bed-room producing.
+The majority of reviews online report a great true sound, perfect for small studio environments and bedroom production.

 Be mindful that these powered studio monitors have a large footprint and are quite heavy, which is not good for people looking for a pair of speakers for your computer or multi-media center.